If you’re reading this blog post you are probably familiar with Warren Buffett. And you also probably know that I am a Warren Buffett fan boy.

 When the majority of people are fearful in markets, the smart money comes in and buys at cheap prices.

 After the crash in share markets in 2008 Warren Buffett put $25 billion into some blue chip investments, and six years later had made $10 billion on those investments.
+The phenomenom occurred after the recent pandemic crash.
+Markets dropped dramatically and the professionals came in and boom, the market rose very quickly and profits were made easily, all off other peoples panic.

 If you’re in the luckiest 1% of humanity, you owe it to the rest of humanity to think about the other 99%.